 What is labyrinthitis?

-Labyrinthitis is inflammation of the inner ear balance organ.
+Labyrinthitis is an inflammation of the inner ear balance organ.
 It causes severe initial dizziness or vertigo frequently with nausea and vomiting.
-After the initial episode the symptoms may lessen but the patient is still left off balance.
+After the initial episode, the symptoms may lessen but the patient is still left off-balance.
 These patients can benefit from TTDT.

 What is Sudden onset of tinnitus?

 Tinnitus is a ringing or noise in the ear.
 It can occur naturally and not be of significance and may also naturally occur as we age and lose hearing.
 Some patients may have a sudden onset of tinnitus after a respiratory tract infection, after a new medication, and also with chemotherapy.
 These patients have an inflammation of the inner ear hearing organ and may or may not have associated hearing loss.
 These patients can benefit from TTDT.

 The strong steroid placed in the middle ear will soak into the inner ear and reduce and reverse the inflammation of the inner ear.
 It is this inflammation that causes the patient’s symptoms such as dizziness, vertigo, sudden hearing loss, and tinnitus.

 TTDT is an injection through the eardrum of a solution containing the steroid dexamethasone.
 It is done under topical anesthesia that makes it painless and is performed using a high powered microscope.
 The intent is to fill the middle ear cavity with this solution so it can then be absorbed into the inner ear.
 There is a small permeable membrane called the round window that allows this solution to enter the inner ear over a 15 minute period after the injection.